4 Ways to Increase Work From Home Productivity

 To make sure that you are effectively managing that balancing act between family time and work, consider incorporating these steps into your work from home routine:

-The great thing about working from home is the flexibility.
+At its core, working from home is meant to deliver the flexibility your schedule needs.
+Without commuting rules, or worrying about leaving work for a doctor’s appointment, or picking the kids up from school, you can create a routine that suits you as a small business owner.
 Finding that sweet spot between work and home will fuel more success and productivity in both aspects of your life and ultimately make you happier across the board.